Conrad Grebel University College (Mennonite, University of Waterloo)

-ICS confers two master’s degrees.
-The Master of Arts (Philosophy) is awarded upon completion of two years of full-time study and includes the writing and oral defence of a thesis.
-The Master of Worldview Studies is awarded upon completion of a one-year program comprising six courses and an action-oriented project.
+ICS confers two master’s degrees: the Master of Arts (Philosophy) is awarded upon completion of two years of full-time study and includes the writing and oral defence of a thesis, and the Master of Worldview Studies is awarded upon completion of a one-year program.

 ICS also offers a stand-alone PhD in philosophy or a conjoint PhD in philosophy in partnership with the Vrije Universiteit (VU) Amsterdam.
 The degree is awarded upon completion of two years of coursework, language requirements, and writing and defence of a dissertation.